Sitemap

 Window of Opportunity Chart — Traveling Distance vs NPC Look Duration

-This could lead towards interesting combination that juggle with the distance between covers and the NPC looking/turning direction.
+This could lead towards an interesting combination that juggles with the distance between covers and the NPC looking/turning direction.
+Of course, other parameters could be applied as well.

 Cover Shooter — Cover shooter simplified